dankamongmen/notcurses/README.md

     I study the history of NCURSES, primarily using Thomas E. Dickey's FAQ and the mailing list archives.
     * 2019-11-14: I file [Outcurses issue #56](https://github.com/dankamongmen/ncreels/issues/56)
-      regarding use of DirectColor in outcurses.
+      regarding use of TrueColor in outcurses.
 This is partially inspired by Lexi Summer Hale's essay [everything you ever wanted to know about terminals](http://xn--rpa.cc/irl/term.html).
       I get into contact with Thomas E. Dickey and confirm that what I'm hoping to do doesn't really fit in with the codified Curses API.